Independent examiners

 Shanta Martin

-She practises in commercial, corporate regulatory, and public law in the federal and Victorian courts and in commercial arbitrations.
-Shanta has extensive experience in litigation arising from the operations of corporate entities internationally.
-She is qualified in Victoria, England and Wales.
+Shanta practises in commercial, corporate regulatory, and public law in the Federal and Victorian courts and in commercial arbitrations.

 Shiv Martin